Kenneth Thomson, 2nd Baron Thomson of Fleet: Art collector

 Throughout the latter half of the 20th century, Thomson distinguished himself as one of North America's leading art collectors.
 In the 1940s, he began collecting paintings by Cornelius Krieghoff.

-In 1977, the famously private Thomson suddenly found his collection had become a top news story—from The Globe and Mail in Toronto, to The Times of London—after he’d quietly invited English art forger Tom Keating to come to his office at the top of Thomson Tower and check if any of his cherished Krieghoffs were fakes.
+In 1977, Thomson found his collection had become a top news story—from The Globe and Mail in Toronto, to The Times of London—after he’d quietly invited English art forger Tom Keating to come to his office at the top of Thomson Tower and check if any of his Krieghoffs were fakes.
 Keating was under investigation by the Art and Antiques squad at Scotland Yard for selling several fake Krieghoffs in the UK, and he claimed to have painted over a hundred of them, mostly in the 1950s.
-Keating denied finding any of his pastiches in Thomson's office, and said it was a marvellous experience to see such a fine collection.
-In 1989, Thomson opened an eponymous Gallery in downtown Toronto to display some of these pieces.
+Keating denied finding any of his pastiches in Thomson's office, and said it was a marvelous experience to see such a fine collection.
+In 1989, Thomson opened an eponymous gallery in downtown Toronto to display some of these pieces.

 In November 2002, he announced he would donate in trust around two thousand art works to the Art Gallery of Ontario, including two major acquisitions he had purchased that July: Paul Kane's Scene in the Northwest: Portrait of John Henry Lefroy, at CA$5.1 million, the highest price ever paid for a Canadian painting, and the highlight of his European collection, Peter Paul Rubens' 17th-century masterpiece The Massacre of the Innocents for CA$117 million.

 The collection features essential works of over a dozen eminent 19th to mid-20th century Canadian artists, including some three hundred paintings from Tom Thomson (no relation) and the Group of Seven, a hundred and forty-five wintry habitant scenes by Cornelius Krieghoff, a hundred mostly impressionistic, modern landscapes by luminary David Milne, as well as works by Paul Kane, Paul-Emile Borduas and William Kurelek.

 The lesser-known European Collection includes an assortment of 17th to 20th century British ship models, a series of Medieval and Baroque ivory carvings, and features the 12th-century Malmesbury châsse, an ornate casket which once held the bones of a Scottish missionary.

 The unprecedented donation of his CA$300 million art collection helped lure Toronto-native starchitect Frank Gehry to design a major expansion and renovation of the AGO, towards which Thomson gave an additional CA$50 million.
 He also gifted a CA$20 million endowment for gallery operations.